ishwaryachengalvarayan/Install_mediawiki_ansible_AWS_CFT/README.md

 # Description
 This repository will help you create AWS resources using Cloud formation template.
 This CFT supports rolling update.

+Also, installation of opensource software Mediawiki using deployment tool - Ansible.

+What is mediawiki.
+REF: https://www.mediawiki.org/wiki/MediaWiki

 # Pre-requisites
 1. Install AWS CLI